crimson-knight/llamero/README.md

 Currently, you will need to clone the llama.cpp repo, build it and symlink the bin to /usr/local/bin/llamacpp for this shard to work as intended.

-You will also need python 3.12 or later.
+You will also need python 3.12 or later and pip

 ```
 brew install python3 pip